XenosEleatikos/AskLucy/README.md

 # A Php Library for Creating Lucene Search Queries
 ## Usage
 A query to Lucene search engine consists of one ore more clauses for matching documents.
-There are three types of clauses:
+There are four types of clauses:
 1. Terms matching documents that contain a single word.
 2. Phrases matching documents that contain a sequence of words.
+3. Ranges matching documents that contain a value between a lower and an upper bound
-3. Complex queries containing one or more sub-clauses of any type.
+4. Complex queries containing one or more sub-clauses of any type.

 ### Creating Clauses
 #### Creating a Term